exaexa/ShinySOM/README.md

 ## Installation

 ShinySOM requires quite a bit of supporting packages, some of which are not yet on CRAN.
-Install dependencies and ShinySOM via `git`, using `devtools`:
+First, you need FlowSOM and the related packages; these can be installed from Bioconductor (see https://www.bioconductor.org/packages/release/bioc/html/FlowSOM.html).
+After installing FlowSOM, you may get the rest of dependencies and ShinySOM via `git`, using `devtools`:

 ```r
 devtools::install_github('exaexa/EmbedSOM')